atinzad/dietNN/README.md

 cd $repo_name
 pip install -r requirements.txt
 ```
-Once done make sure Tensorflow as running as backend (most likely it is)
+Once done make sure Tensorflow is running as backend (most likely it is)
-In python, import keras then go back to shell (this will create keras.json config file)
+In python, import keras, then go back to shell (this will create keras.json config file)
 ```
 python
 import keras